PervasiveDisplays/.github/profile/README.md

 ![](https://github.com/PervasiveDisplays/.github/blob/main/profile/ProductLine.png)

-Pervasive Displays designs, manufactures and markets e-paper displays for applications requiring high resolution, good readability and low power consumption focuses on commercial and industrial applications which is also the world leading vendor with most experienced in E Ink e-paper technology.
+Pervasive Displays designs, manufactures and markets e-paper displays for applications requiring high resolution, good readability and low power consumption.
+Pervasive Displays focuses on commercial and industrial applications and is also the world leading vendor with most experience in E Ink e-paper technology.

 ## EPD hardware drivers